Calendar influencers? Event social network IRL raises $8M – TechCrunch

 In Shafi, investors found a consumate extrovert who can empathize with event-goers.
 He dropped out of Berkeley to build out his recruitment software startup getTalent before selling it to HR platform Dice where he became VP of product.
 He started to become disillusioned by tech’s impact on society and almost left the industry before some time at Burning Man rekinkled his fever for events.

 Shafi teamed up with PayPal’s first board member Scott Banister and early social network founder Greg Tseng.
-Shafi’s first attempted Gather pissed off a ton of people with spammy invites in 2017.
+Shafi’s first attempt Gather pissed off a ton of people with spammy invites in 2017.
 By 2018, he’d restarted as IRL with a focus on building a minimalist calendar where it was easy to create events and invite friends.
 Evite and Facebook Events were too heavy for making less formal get-togethers with close friends.
 He wisely chose to geofence his app and launch state by state to maximize density so people would have more pals to plan with.

 IRL is now in 14 states with a modest 1.3 million monthly active users and 175,000 dailies, plus 3 million people on the waitlist.
 “50% of all teens in Texas have downloaded IRL.
 I wanted to focus on the central states, not Silicon Valley” Shafi explains.
 Users log in with a phone number or Google, two-way sync their Google Calendar if they have one, and can then manage their existing schedule and create mini-events.
 The stickiest feature is the ability to group chat with everyone invited so you can hammer out plans.
 Even users without the app can chime in via text or email.
 And unlike Facebook where your mom or boss are liable to see your RSVPs, your calendar and what you’re doing on IRL is always private unless you explicitly share it.